redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ## Wrapping Up

 You made it!
 If you really went through the whole tutorial: congratulations!
-If you just skipped ahead to this page to try and get free a free congratulations: tsk, tsk!
+If you just skipped ahead to this page to try and get a free congratulations: tsk, tsk!

 That was potentially a lot of new concepts to absorb all at once so don't feed bad if all of it didn't fully sink in.
 React, GraphQL, Prisma, serverless functions...so many things!
 Even those of us working on the framework are heading over to Google multiple times per day to figure out how to get these things to work together.

-As an anonymous Twitter user once mused: "If you enjoy feeling like both the dumbest person in history and the smartest person on earth, all within 24 hours, programming may be the career for you!"
+As an anonymous Twitter user once mused: "If you enjoy feeling like both the smartest person on earth and the dumbest person in history within a span of 24 hours, programming may be the career for you!"

 ### What's Next?